GenomicsAotearoa/Introduction-to-R/docs/06-data-visualization.md

----
-exercises: 30
+# Data Visualization with ggplot2

+!!! info

     keypoints:

     - ggplot2 is a powerful tool for high-quality plots
     - ggplot2 provides a flexiable and readable grammar to build plots

     objectives:

     - Describe the role of data, aesthetics, and geoms in ggplot functions.
     - Choose the correct aesthetics and alter the geom parameters for a scatter plot, histogram, or box plot.
     - Layer multiple geometries in a single plot.
     - Customize plot scales, titles, themes, and fonts.
     - Apply a facet to a plot.
     - Apply additional ggplot2-compatible plotting libraries.
     - Save a ggplot to a file.
     - List several resources for getting help with ggplot.
     - List several resources for creating informative scientific plots.

     questions:

     - What is ggplot2?
     - What is mapping, and what is aesthetics?
     - What is the process of creating a publication-quality plots with ggplot in R?
-source: Rmd
-teaching: 60
-title: Data Visualization with ggplot2
----

-`{r, include=FALSE} source("../bin/chunk-options.R") knitr_fig_path("05-")`

-`{r echo=FALSE, message=FALSE, warning=FALSE} library(printr)`

 \`\`\`{r, echo = FALSE, eval = TRUE, purl = FALSE} \## silently read in CSV file from FigShare